 Elastic Billing subscriptions, represented as infinite available credit.
 An active Elastic Billing subscription means you're charged for Atlas usage as you go.

 Upcoming available credits that you have not yet started to spend, displayed in gray.

-Available credits are drawn from in the order they appear on the table, from the top item to the bottom.
+Available credits are drawn from the top item to the bottom in the order they appear on the table.

 To view your expired credits, see the History table located below the Available Credits table.

 If your subscription includes a commitment for a term (e.g. annual), you can view your month's spending against your commitment on your organization's Available Credits table.